eth-educators/eth-docker-docs/website/docs/Support/Update.md

 are going to update a component.
 When you are ready to do so, the below instructions show you how to.

-You can find the current version of your client by running `sudo docker-compose logs consensus | head -100 | less`, assuming the node is up and running.
+You can find the current version of your client by running `./ethd version`, assuming the node is up and running

 ## Automated update